-Dr. Hunt offers the minimally invasive, single puncture No-Scalpel Vasectomy at the Gentle Procedures Brisbane vasectomy clinic locations in Woolloongabba, Nundah and Gold Coast.
+Dr. Hunt offers the minimally invasive, single puncture no-scalpel, no artificial clips vasectomy at the Gentle Procedures Brisbane vasectomy clinic locations in Bowen Hills, Underwood, Nundah and Gold Coast.
 He believes it to be one of the most comfortable methods in practice today and is proud to offer the best vasectomy experience he can for Brisbane men.

 No-scalpel vasectomies at our clinic provide a virtually painless alternative to conventional vasectomy using a scalpel.
 Studies show that no-scalpel vasectomies have a complication rate eight times lower than conventional approaches and involve less discomfort – especially when coupled with effective local anaesthesia, as we do at our Brisbane vasectomy clinics.

-Gentle Procedures is a leader in the introduction of the no scalpel, open-ended vasectomy procedure.
+Gentle Procedures is a leader in the introduction of the no scalpel, open-ended, no artificial clips vasectomy procedure.
 Our medical team has world-class training and support, and we are proud to operate at the highest standard of care.

 We offer the premium service of open-ended no-scalpel vasectomy with minimal wait time.